 For a long while the cult was unknown outside Asia.
 It was never attractive to the Hellenic mind, and this was the cause of its slow progress; yet it was Greek sculptors who executed the famous bas-reliefs of Mithras, whom they identified with Helios (the Sun).

-It appears that Mithraism was introduced into Rome by the Cilician pirates captured by Pompey,2 and, like Chris-
+It appears that Mithraism was introduced into Rome by the Cilician pirates captured by Pompey,2 and, like Chrisrecent in the Vation ?